 FREQUENTLY ASKED QUESTIONS (FAQ)

 The following is a list of the most common questions we get asked.
 Please feel free to look over this list for the answers to your questions.
-If you do not find the answer listed please click here to contact us with any other questions.
+If you do not find the answer listed please contact us.

 - How long will it take me to get a black belt?

 - ISMA’s philosophy is that if your focus is only on a belt color it will take forever to achieve.
 If your focus is on the knowledge and technical proficiency of skills within the martial arts, the progression of belt ranks will come in due time in respect to your level of proficiency, attitude, knowledge, and dedication to training.
 Martial Arts is a life long journey and black belt is just the beginning, not the end.
 Every belt up to black belt builds your martial arts foundation.
 Anyone can buy a fancy colored belt... true knowledge must be studied and learned.

 - How long before I get invited to test?

 - That depends on an individual’s attitude, practice, knowledge, and dedication to training.
 With most everything, one who puts in more effort to study will develop skills quicker than those who don’t.
 ISMA students are invited to test when the head instructor believes they have the potential to pass the test.
 It is up to the individual to earn their new rank.
 As on any test, if you don’t have the right answers, you can’t receive credit.
 Remember… Practice doesn’t always make Perfect, it makes Permanent.
 Students should focus on quality practice to develop quality skills.
 Our ranks are not given based on tenure (number of classes participated in), but must be respectfully earned through achievement of skills and performance.

 - What if I have an injury or disability that won’t allow me to meet all the rank requirements?